-Command Description clear Clears the HTTP object cache, the hardware interface, statistics, archive working transaction logs, and other settings. show distribution Displays the distribution information for a specified delivery service.
+Command Description Clears the HTTP object cache, the hardware interface, statistics, archive working transaction logs, and other settings. clear distribution Reschedules and refreshes content redistribution for a specified delivery service ID or name show distribution Displays the distribution information for a specified delivery service.